Preparing students to be advanced practice nurses who provide care to acute and chronically ill adults.

 - Graduates are eligible for the adult-gerontology acute care NP certification exam administered by AACN or ANCC

-The AGACNP track offers baccalaureate-educated nurses with at least one year of full-time RN experience the opportunity to advance their practice at the top-ranked UVA School of Nursing.
+The AGACNP track offers baccalaureate-educated nurses with at least one year of full-time RN experience the opportunity to advance their practice as nurse practitioners and advanced practice nurses.
+The AGACNP is offered at the MSN, certificate, and DNP levels.

 - Intimate—classes are small, dynamic and filled with like-minded learners